musukvl/amba-tfvars/README.md

 ﻿# TfVars files parser and serializer

-This is a simple parser and serializer for Terraform tfvars files into a tree of nodes.
+This is a simple parser and serializer for Terraform .tfvars files into a tree of nodes.
 The main purpose is to provide a way to process and transform tfvars files.
-It is written in C# and it is based on the `ANTLR4` library.
+It is written in C# and it is based on the  [ANTLR4](https://www.antlr.org/) library.

 ## Usage